Karnak (character): Fictional character biography

-Karnak later battled Blastaar and the Kree Kaptroids.
-He traveled to New York City, where he battled Kree agent Shatterstar.
-Karnak was imprisoned by Maximus.
-He aided in the defeat of Maximus and the Evil Inhumans.
-Karnak then left Earth with the Inhuman Royal Family to prevent the Kree subjugation of the Inhumans, and battled various aliens.
+Karnak left Earth with the Inhuman Royal Family to prevent the Kree subjugation of the Inhumans, and battled various aliens.
 He continued to battle Kree agents, and then returned to Earth.
 Karnak later accompanied the Inhuman exodus when Attilan was relocated to the Blue Area of Earth's Moon.

-Karnak later battled the Avengers while under Maximus' mind control.
-He then battled the High Evolutionary's forces during the Evolutionary War.
-He accompanied Medusa to Earth when she fled Attilan to avoid a compulsory abortion.

 He was later sent to Earth with Gorgon in an attempt to find Black Bolt's missing son with Daredevil's help.
 There he and his companions fought against Ultron-13 in which Karnak's power allowed him to discover the weak spot in Ultron's neck.
-Later they became entangled in Mephisto's plot against Daredevil, and were transported to a netherworld where they were personally attacked by the supernatural entity known as Blackheart.
+Later they became entangled in Mephisto's plot against Daredevil, and were transported to a netherworld where they were personally attacked by Blackheart.
 Karnak's animosity towards Gorgon was fanned into a rage, causing actual physical violence.
 Blackheart was soon defeated and the group went their intended ways.

-Karnak aids the New Warriors against the third Star-Thief.
-Alongside X-Factor, he then battles Apocalypse.
-He also helps the Avengers battle Thane Ector.
-Karnak joins an Inhuman strike team to help defeat the Sentry.

 During the Secret Invasion, Karnak encounters a Skrull in the form of Toros.
 Karnak engages it and learns that it can copy his powers.
-Karnak manages to defeat the Toros-Skrull by sending it out the window where it was impaled on a fence.
+Karnak manages to defeat the Toros-Skrull by sending it out the window, where it is impaled on a fence.